 Alternative Name(s): Tarbet Isle, Barmore.

-Travel directions: Leaving Glasgow on the A82 turn left at Tarbet onto the A83, through Arrocher and over the rest and be thankfull and through Inveraray and Lochgilphead turning left into the grounds of Stonefield castle hotel.
+Travel directions: Leaving Glasgow on the A82 turn left at Tarbet onto the A83, through Arrochar and over the rest and be thankful and through Inveraray and Lochgilphead turning left into the grounds of Stonefield castle hotel.